ike091/ike091.github.io/_posts/2023-11-06-the-amazon.md

 Spanish.

 The next morning, we woke up and headed down to the docks again to take another boat down the river to a small town called Santa Sofia.
-There aren't too many roads in the area (in fact, Leticia is only accessible by plane or boat), and traveling on the river is the main way people seemed to get around.
-After a pleasant few hours on the river, we ended up getting off the boat and walking to the town with Francisco, a guy close to our own age who happened to be the mayor of Santa Sofia and four other surrounding communities.
+As previously mentioned, there aren't too many roads in the area, and traveling on the river is the main way people seemed to get around.
+After a pleasant few hours on the river, we got off the boat and walked to the town with Francisco, a guy close to our own age who happened to be the mayor of Santa Sofia and four other surrounding communities.
 He told us a little bit about the communities there and we learned just how small Santa Sofia actually is, with a population of only 800 people.

 Stepping into the village itself almost felt like going back in time, with modern touches - like a cell tower - that seemed strangely incongruous with the